mavcyh/ege205-group-3-soundspace/README.md

 ## Initial setup

-Open a *command prompt* terminal in the root directory of the project and run the following.<br>
+Open a *command prompt* terminal in the root directory of the project and run the following:
 ```bash
 # Creates a Python virtual environment
 python -m venv .venv